Unique Holiday Celebrations Across the Country

 Uniqueness factor: It’s the largest seasonal holiday market in the country

 Chriskindlmarket is one of the most beloved Christmas traditions in all of Chicagoland.
 Since 1996, Daley Plaza downtown has been hosting the German style open-air market.
 This unique market is modeled after Christkindlesmarkt in Nuremberg, Germany, a street market which began in 1545.
+It’s rated one of the top holiday markets in the US and considered the best holiday market outside of Europe.
 Chicago’s version is now the largest seasonal holiday market in the country, drawing in over a million visitors per year!

 At this festive fair, you can stroll around taking in the beautiful decor as you shop for handmade glass blown ornaments, old-fashioned nutcrackers, beer steins, and much more.
 And of course, you can treat yourself to all sorts of traditional German fare including Bratwurst, potato pancakes, Strudel, and Glühwein, a traditional holiday hot spiced wine.

-Admission is free and the market is located right next to the huge city tree.
-Also within walkable distance is the fantastic Millennium Park ice rink and the iconic holiday windows at Macy’s.
+Admission is free and the market is within walking distance to the fantastic Millennium Park ice rink, the grand Christmas tree, and the iconic holiday windows at Macy’s.

 Wreathing of the Lions